Icinga/icinga2/doc/10-icinga-template-library.md

 !!! warning

     Do the latter only if your **entire** Icinga cluster runs v2.14+!
-Otherwise, this will break all older nodes which load the modified _PowerShell Base_ from a global zone while the imported `ifw-api` is missing.
+Otherwise, all older nodes which load the modified _PowerShell Base_ (e.g. from a global zone) will reject all new configuration as the imported `ifw-api` is missing.

 For a cluster which may contain older Icinga instances there's a workaround:
 Put the following command in a global zone and import it instead of `ifw-api`: